farnazfotrousi/QoE-Probe-Android/README.md

 of this relationship can then be used to specify the right quality level by deciding about acceptable levels of QoE.

-### How to use the Github
+### Github files

-Files uploaded in Github are two parts:
+Files uploaded in Github are three types:
+-   "QoE.apk" and "QoE.jar" file that are ready to be used.

--   “QoE probe” includes files relevant to the QoE-probe APK
+-   “QoE probe” folder includes files relevant to the QoE-probe APK

--   “QoE-Library” includes files used as the library to connect a second application to QoE-probe APK.
+-   “QoE-Library” folder includes files used as the library to connect a second application to QoE-probe APK.

 ### Copyright and Licensing Information